ONLINE HELP

 • Current directory: Data files will be located in the project's EXE subdirectory.

-• Specified directory: the data files will be located in the specified directory.
+• Specific directory: Data files will be located in the specified directory.

 Minimum version required